Pharmacologic therapy in survivors of sudden cardiac arrest

 - University of Pennsylvania School of Medicine

-The treatment of SCA consists of acute resuscitation followed, in survivors, by therapy to prevent recurrence.
-Patients with ventricular tachycardia/ventricular fibrillation not due to a reversible cause generally receive an implantable cardioverter-defibrillator (ICD).
+The treatment of SCA consists of acute resuscitation using standardized advanced cardiac life-support protocols, followed by therapy to prevent recurrent arrhythmias and SCD.
+Patients who survive SCA caused by VT/VF not due to a reversible cause generally receive an implantable cardioverter-defibrillator (ICD).
 Antiarrhythmic drugs are used in select patients as adjunctive therapy, or as primary therapy when an ICD is not indicated or refused by the patient.
+This approach, endorsed by numerous professional societies, is based on the significant survival benefit of patients receiving an ICD compared with antiarrhythmic drugs alone or no therapy.

 This topic will review the role of pharmacologic therapy in survivors of SCA, with an emphasis on the role of antiarrhythmic drugs.
-Issues related to the acute management of SCA, the evaluation of survivors, and the utility of an ICD, arrhythmic surgery or radiofrequency ablation are discussed separately.
-(See "Supportive data for advanced cardiac life support in adults with sudden cardiac arrest" and "Evaluation of the survivor of sudden cardiac arrest" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy".)
+Issues related to the acute management of SCA, the evaluation of survivors, and the utility of an ICD, arrhythmic surgery, or radiofrequency ablation are discussed separately.
+(See "Advanced cardiac life support (ACLS) in adults" and "Evaluation of the survivor of sudden cardiac arrest" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy".)

 - Kim SG.
 The management of patients with life-threatening ventricular tachyarrhythmias: programmed stimulation or Holter monitoring (either or both)?
 Circulation 1987; 76:1.